Remag29/Auto_Redacte/README.md

 - Switch to developeur mode
 - Click "Load Unpacked Extension" and select the folder containing the source files
 - _Et voilà_ !

+## Warning
+**This is probably the most trash project you've ever seen !**
+More seriously, this project exists primarily because I wanted to play with js, html, css or chrome extention, and practice on it.
+So a lot of _rookie mistakes_ are gonna get in my code.
+Try my best.
+Have fun ❤️